prototypal-io/untitled-serverless-handlers/README.md

 ## The Lambda Model

-`lambdaModel` demonstrates the "traditional" way to program lambda functions.
+The `lambdaModel` directory demonstrates the "traditional" Serverless way to program lambda functions.

 You can hit this URL to see it in action: